Tarek And Christina El Moussa: No Drama On ‘Flip Or Flop’

 In the last few months, Tarek and Christina El Moussa have been the center of much controversy leading up to and following their divorce.
-While such controversy is good for the tabloids and headlines, it seems that months later, both Tarek and Christina El Moussa have found a way to put much of that controversy to bed and work together on their hit HGTV show Flip or Flop.
+While such controversy is good for the tabloids and headlines, it seems that, months later, both Tarek and Christina El Moussa have found a way to put much of that controversy to bed, and work together on their hit HGTV show Flip or Flop.

-Both Tarek and Christina El Moussa seem to have moved on in their personal lives while continuing their professional lives like nothing has changed.
-While Christina El Moussa recently split from Gary Anderson, and Tarek has been seen out with other people, both Tarek and Christina seem to have gotten along well of late back on the set of Flip or Flop.
+Both Tarek and Christina El Moussa seem to have moved on in their personal lives, while continuing their professional lives like nothing has changed.
+While Christina El Moussa recently split from Gary Anderson, and Tarek has been seen out with other people, both Tarek and Christina seem to have gotten along well of late, back on the set of Flip or Flop.

 E!
 Online recently obtained photos of the former couple taken while on the set of Flip or Flop, while the pair was filming an episode for the upcoming season in Garden Grove, California.